 >> Home

-- recognize important trends as these emerge, and accordingly adjust courses of action in a timely manner;
+- recognize important trends as these emerge, and accordingly adjust strategies in a timely manner;

 (view an expanded version of the above list)